Quinoa_Zucchini_Lime_Salad_1

 minutes

-This quinoa zucchini lime salad is healthy and delicious.
+This zesty quinoa zucchini salad is healthy and delicious.
 This quinoa salad is filling and flavorful whether you serve it warm or cold.
 Best of all, you can prepare this salad ahead of time and take it to work the next day for lunch.

 Ingredients